Home Jobs Re-Entering the Workforce During the Pandemic: What You Need to Know

 Even with everything becoming online, gaining new skills is possible.
 You can enroll in some classes that can provide you with online certificates, making you more competitive than others.
 Make sure to choose a course that will relate to your ideal job.

-Taking the initiative to keep learning or training during this season will show employers that you work hard and be serious about improving yourself.
+Taking the initiative to keep learning or training during this season will show employers that you work hard and are serious about improving yourself.
 This will only work to your advantage.

 Access Help

-Don’t be afraid to access some help from the community.
+Don’t be afraid to get help from the community.
 Some support centers work to provide you with knowledge about unemployment and re-entering the workforce.

 Places like the Legal Aid Society and the Center for Community Alternatives can potentially help you access much-needed information and support.